PuzzleFlow/tochtli/tutorials/client-notifications.md

 # Client Notifications

 In [the previous tutorial]({{ site.baseurl }}/tutorials/scaling.html) we learned how to scale our workers.
-Now we will more to the different use case.
+Now we will move to a different use case.
  Imagine that your service is publishing messages.
-Some of them are periodical (real-time status updates), some are sent as a reaction on particular events.
+Some of them are periodical (real-time status updates), some are sent as a reaction to particular events.
  Such case is very common for queue systems.
 You can read about it in the [introduction to RabbitMQ Concepts](https://www.rabbitmq.com/tutorials/amqp-concepts.html).

 Let's focus on the following scenario:

-* Many application are producing log files.
+* Many applications are producing log files.
-* The service is collection information about logs and performs analyzes.
+* The service is collecting information about logs and performs analyses.
-* Important log entries (ex. fatals and errors) are published to the components that react on them (ex.
+* Important log entries (ex. fatals and errors) are published to the components that react to them (ex.
 Email or SMS notifications)
 * The status information (number of analyzed entries) is published on the public channel periodically (ex. every 10s)

 ## Log Analyzer

 The log analyzer service waiting for log files to be processed is nothing new for us.
- We will start with the controller implementation that reacts on the single message with the path to the log file.
+ We will start with the controller implementation that reacts to the single message with the path to the log file.

 The message definition is trivial:

 {% highlight ruby %}